apurba-biswas/dask-geop-sm/README.md

 # Creating a custom Sagemaker image

-This repo creates an docker image on AWS ECR then creates a sagemaker image See https://github.com/aws-samples/sagemaker-studio-custom-image-samples for more examples
+This repo creates an docker image on AWS ECR then creates a sagemaker image

+See [AWS repo](https://github.com/aws-samples/sagemaker-studio-custom-image-samples) for more examples

-Coiled is used to create the conda-docker image hosted on ECR This requires an account on Coiled (and setting AWS as the backend) i.e set software environments to be hosted on AWS ECR
+Coiled is used to create the conda-docker image hosted on ECR.
+This requires an account on Coiled (and setting AWS as the backend) i.e set software environments to be hosted on AWS ECR